ohRyx/Web_Crawler_Project/README.md

 # Web_Crawler_Project
 This repo is a project for the CSC1009 - Object Oriented Programming.
-The project is about developing a web crawler that will crawl data from Twiiter and Reddit.
+The project is about developing a web crawler that will crawl data from Twitter and Reddit.

 This project is done by Akmal, Princeton, Germaine & Haikal